jameshome/mira-light/README.md

 ## App

 The App is a React-based web interface that mirrors the functionality of the Mode Switch, with additional interactive elements to make color selection and Pattern exploration easier.
 The web app interacts with the microcontroller over a JSON-based API.

-## Hardware installation

-There's an example schematic in the `/hardware` directory.
-Note that the hardware is designed to work with a 12V marine power system, and addresses several power management issues specific to that use case.
-Adapt to your own use case accordingly.

 ## Software installation